 [They will use the LEC to transfer the ETB because they don't want to risk dropping the cameras.
-During this Long Pause, Al hooks the ETB to the LEC and then goes out west of the ladder and lets the ETB hang loosely, waiting for Ed to get in position in the cabin.
-Al is just off-camera to the right.]118:17:51 Shepard: Okay.
+During this Long Pause, Al hooks the ETB to the LEC , then backs to the right, passing beyond the flag to the edge of the TV field-of-view, and lets the ETB hang loosely, waiting for Ed to get in position in the cabin. ]118:17:51 Shepard: Okay.
 The ETB's ready to go.

 118:17:56 Mitchell: Okay.
 Get my hand on the lanyard and away we go.
 (Long Pause as the ETB starts up)